 Dance & movement therapy is a form of CBT

-While dance & movement therapy is an embodied approach to problem solving, it can follow CBT principles for the same ends as traditional CBT.
+While dance & movement therapy is an embodied approach to problem solving, it can follow cognitive behaviour therapy principles for the same ends as the traditional psychology model.

 1: Connection